View Claudine Davis's Obituary on https://thebrunswicknews.com/ and share memories

 |

-In lieu of flowers, the family requests memorial contributions to Christ Church, Frederica, on St. Simons Island.
+The family requests, in lieu of customary remembrances, contributions to Christ Church, St. Simons Island, Ga.

-Edo Miller and Sons Funeral Home www.edomillerandsons.com, is in charge of the arrangements.
+Arrangements are entrusted to Edo Miller and Sons Funeral Home in Brunswick, Ga. www.edomillerandsons.com